tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 ![img_15.png](img_15.png)

 The algorithm prints out the recent value of the design variables and the corresponding rotor position of the maximal torque (ANGLE), the average torque (AVERAGE), the torque ripple (RIPPLE) and the index of evaluation (INDEX).
-At the end the elapsed time also printed.
+In the end, the elapsed time is printed.

     --------------------------------------------------------------------------------
     X1: 0.5, X2: 82, X3: 2